JakeBednard/node-phea/README.md

 ## API

 #### Phea(options)
+The creation of this object sets up the control ecosystem for Phea.
+The main parts of this ecosystem are the Hue Bridge controller and the lights which maintain transition math.
+The core is called the Phea Engine where we strap all the parts together and put it behind an API.
+On top of that API, we added another API for up-front input checking for inputs that are going to cause failures.
+Here, I have elected to throw errors, so bugs can be worked out sooner than later.

 #### Phea.start()
+This opens the DTLS socket with the Hue Bridge, then kicks the rendering loop into action.
+While the engine is hidden behind the API, the engine itself is always throwing renders to the Bridge every (1000/fps) milliseconds.
+This is done to keep the light completely in-sync as well as maintain an open connection with the Bridge.
+This returns a promise waiting for the establishment of the socket to the Bridge.
+You should wait for this to happen before any other communication happens.

 #### Phea.stop()
+Shut it all down, exit the render loops, release the socket.
+Sometime a frame can hang and it'll take a second or two to fully return.
+I'm looking into this, but its a minor inconvienence.

 #### Phea.transition(lights=[], rgb=[0,0,0], tweenTime=0, block=false)
+Phea color changes are facilated through the transition method.
+Every color change, on every light, consist of a timeout loop to handle the math of updating and rendering colors to its respective light.
+These timeout loops can be interrupted and replaced at any point, even immediately.
+This allows transitions to be set in real-time to control the lights.
+Keep in mind, even if tween time is set to 0, you'll still ultimately be limited by the Hue Bridge 12.5hz update rate.

+##### lights=[]:
+The light channels to send this color transition to.
+The default ([]) selects all of the lights (options.numberofLights).
+One distinction with this API is that light channel input numbers, numbering starts at 0, where as, the Hue Bridge starts numbering at 1.
+So when placing your lights channels, recall n-1, to place the value.

+##### rgb=[0,0,0]

+##### tweenTime=0

+##### block=false

 ## Photosensitive Seizure Warning
 ###### (via Phillips Hue Documentation)